-Australia is home to some of the most dangerous animals in the world, and the federal government has set its sights on one particular predator that it claims is the country's single biggest threat to native species: cats.
+Australia is home to some of the most dangerous animals in the world, and the federal government has trained its sights on one particular predator that it claims is the country's single biggest threat to native species: cats.

 As part of what Gregory Andrews, Australia's first threatened species commissioner, calls "a war on cats," Australia instituted "24-hour containment requirements for domestic cats in 2015."
 The project requires pet cats in designated containment areas to be allowed outside only on a leash or in an enclosure.

 The idea isn't a new one.
 In 2005, 12 suburbs in the Australian capital of Canberra were declared cat-containment areas because of their proximity to nature reserves, and pet cats must be kept indoors 24 hours a day.
 (There's a similar situation in Key Largo, Florida, where cat owners are advised to keep their pets indoors because cats found prowling in a nearby wildlife refuge will be trapped and taken to a shelter.)